DavidZWZ/Awesome-RAG-Reasoning/README.md

 ---
+<a name="research-papers-and-frameworks"></a>
-This section is organized according to the taxonomy in our research paper, providing resources for researchers and practitioners to explore, implement, and motivate new methods in the field.
+📚 **Research Papers & Frameworks**: This section is organized according to the taxonomy in our research paper, providing resources for researchers and practitioners to explore, implement, and motivate new methods in the field.

 ## Reasoning-Enhanced RAG
 ### Retrieval Optimization